-- Date stamp all photos.
 This gives a backup record outside of the entry date of when a photo was taken.
-In addition take advantage of the video option on cameras for sound recordings that can be included in the file.
+In addition, take advantage of the video option on cameras for sound recordings that can be included in the file.

-- When looking to upgrade a claims management system real time documentation should be a key feature on your checklist.
-Make sure that your claims system will trigger a prompt to save all records, including phone calls, emails, and messages.
+When looking to upgrade a claims management system make sure that your system will trigger a prompt to save all records, including phone calls, emails, and messages.

-- Implement audits before files are moved to a new department.
-A checklist of standard documents that should be in each file before moving to a new department is a great training tool for new adjusters, and interns.
+A checklist of standard documents that should be in each file before moving to a new department is a great training tool for new adjusters and interns.

-- Spell Check!
 Spelling errors can easily change the meaning of a note.
-Re-reading and spell checking notes keeps files accurate.
+Re-reading and spell-checking notes keep files accurate.

 Notes should be kept factual and not emotions based